AnguloB/angulobrunet-webpage/content/authors/admin/_index.md

 highlight_name: false
 ---

 Ariadna Angulo-Brunet is a lecturer at the Universitat Oberta de Catalunya.
-Her research interests are focused on psychometrics, particularly in the field of audiovisual communication, drug addiction, and measuring attitudes towards LGBTIQ individuals
+Her research interests focus on psychometrics, particularly in the fields of education, communication, attitudes towards LGBTI individuals, and artificial intelligence.
 {style="text-align: justify;"}